akorunska/x.teams/module-2/README.md

-# Satoshi Way: module 1
+# Satoshi Way: module 2

-The aim of week one is to prototype a simple bitcoin-like system step-by-step using python.
+The aim of week one is to improve some modules of the system to be more bitcoin-like.

-Key points of what should be implemented:
-* cryptography
-* transactions creation, serialization, deserialization and validation
-* mempool for storing unconfirmed transactions
-* block structure, calculating merkle root
-* mining and PoW
-* several possible roles at the system: simple user and the miner
-* creating the testnet
-* wallet-cli and miner-cli
+* Transactions, constructed in the way Bitcoin network can accept them
-* test coverage for different system modules
+* UTXO system
+* Updated wallet_cli
+* Bitcoin Script implementation

 ## Setup instructions
 * Clone the repository
-* Create virtualenv with python3 and activate it
+* Create virtualenv with python3.6+ and activate it
 * Install all project dependencies, using
 ```
 pip install -r requirements.txt